pyrustic/pyrustic/README.md

 <!-- Features -->
 ## Features
 A non-exhaustive list of features:
-- `Manager`: entry-point, command-line application to help you to manage your project, build package, launch the `Test Runner`, launch the `SQL Editor` and `Hub`.
+- `Manager`: entry-point, command-line application to help you to manage your project, build package, launch the `Test Runner`, launch the `SQL Editor` and `Hubway`.
 - `Test Runner`: a graphical `Test Runner` to run test `packages`, `modules`, `classes` and `methods`.
 - `SQL Editor`: a graphical `SQL Editor` to edit your database, open `in-memory` database, load scripts.
-- `Hub`: publish your app, track it and see the metrics like the number of `stargazers`, `subscribers` or `downloads`.
+- `Hubway`: publish your app, track it and see the metrics like the number of `stargazers`, `subscribers` or `downloads`.
 - An optional `Framework` to use in your project.
 The same `Framework` used by `Pyrustic`.
-- `pyrustic.threadium`: a `library` included in the `Framework` to make it easy to develop multithreading applications.
+- `pyrustic.threadom`: a `library` included in the `Framework` to make it easy to develop multithreading applications.
-- `pyrustic.litedao`: a `library` included in the `Framework` to simplify the connection to your database.
+- `pyrustic.dao`: a `library` included in the `Framework` to simplify the connection to your database.
-- `pyrustic.gurl`: a `library` included in the `Framework` to fetch resources with an implementation of conditional request and a smart responses caching system. `Hub` uses this library to fetch resources as a good API citizen.
+- `pyrustic.gurl`: a `library` included in the `Framework` to fetch resources with an implementation of conditional request and a smart responses caching system. `Hubway` uses this library to fetch resources as a good API citizen.
 - `pyrustic.default_style` and `pyrustic.theme`: a style/theme system to make it easy for you to build beautiful GUIs.
-- `pyrustic.themes.darkmatter`: a dark theme ready to use, the one used as base theme by the `SQL Editor`, `Test Runner` and the `Hub`.
+- `pyrustic.theme.cyberpunk`: a dark theme ready to use, the one used as base theme by the `SQL Editor`, `Test Runner` and `Hubway`.
 - `pyrustic.viewable.Viewable`: bring an intuitive lifecycle system to your `Views` by making them implement `Viewable`.
 The mega-widgets in this framework implement `Viewable`.
 - the `Framework` comes with many awesome widgets (mega-widgets to be precise): `Table`, `Scrollbox`, `Toast`, `Tree` and more.
 - `pyrustic.jasonix`: a `library` included in the `Framework` which makes it so cool to work with `JSON` files. `Pyrustic` uses extensively this `library` to store user preferences, configuration data and more.
 With this `library`, you can initialize preferences/configuration/whatever files easily, thanks to the internal mechanism of `Jasonix` that creates a copy of the given default `JSON` file at the target path. `Jasonix` also comes with a lock to open `JSON` files in readonly mode.